 If you want to spend a bit more time in the peaceful climes of Corkagh Park then why not camp?
-Cormac Valley Caravan and Camping Park offers the chance to do just that and offers a children’s playground, an all-weather putting green, a shop providing snacks, tea/coffee and ice cream.
-You’ll find Carmac Valley at the southern end of the park off Green Isle Road.
+Cormac Valley Caravan and Camping Park offers the chance to do just that and boasts a children’s playground, an all-weather putting green, a shop providing snacks, tea/coffee and ice cream.
+It’s one of the more popular places to go camping in Dublin for good reason.

 About Corkagh Park